Where does our funding come from?

 - fees and charges for certain services

-Councils are legally required to strike the district rates (the domestic rate and the non-domestic district rate) no later than 15 February each year.
+Councils are legally required to strike the district rates (the domestic district rate and the non-domestic district rate) no later than 15 February each year.
 The level of rates will be estimated in order to adequately meet the financial needs in the next financial year.
-The collection of the district rates is carried out by the Land and Property Services (part of the Department of Finance and Personnel).
-Details of the 2016/2017 District Rates were released on 16 February 2016.

-- the Rates Support Grant, paid by DOE, which provides extra financial resources for those councils whose needs exceed their wealth base
+- Rates Support Grant, which provides extra financial resources for those councils whose needs exceed their wealth base

-- the De-rating Grant, paid by DOE, which compensates councils for the loss of rate income due to the statutory de-rating (lowering of rates) of certain property
+- De-rating Grant, which compensates councils for the loss of district rate income due to the statutory de-rating (lowering of rates) of certain property

-- specific grants paid by government departments which help with the financing of certain revenue and capital expenditure
+Other government departments pay specific grants to councils which help with the financing of certain revenue and capital expenditure.